Tzvet05/INDULC/README.md

 The main object must contain 4 items :
 - `"instruction_length"`, whose value (number) is the maximum length (in bits) of the instructions.
-- `"registers"`, whose value (array of number) is the array of all the valid CPU register indexes.
+- `"registers"`, whose value (array of numbers) is the array of all the valid CPU register indexes.
 - `"instructions"`, whose value (array of instruction objects) is the array of all the supported instructions.
 - `"flags"`, whose value (array of flag objects) is the array of all the supported flags.